oVirt/ovirt-site/source/sdk/python-sdk.html.md

 ## IDE Examples

-### Creating the proxy and listing all collections
+### Creating the proxy and listing all collections:

 ![](1.jpg "1.jpg")